react-boilerplate/react-boilerplate/docs/testing/unit-testing.md

 functions return the proper values and handle problems.

-This boilerplate uses the [Jest](https://github.com/facebook/jest) test framework to run the tests and for assertions.
+This boilerplate uses the [Jest](https://github.com/facebook/jest) test framework to run tests and make assertions.
 This library makes writing tests as easy as speaking - you `describe` a unit of your code and `expect` `it` to do the correct thing.

 <!-- TOC depthFrom:2 depthTo:4 withLinks:1 updateOnSave:1 orderedList:0 -->